TSiu88/beep-boop/README.md

 * _The program replaces "Boop!" for all numbers that contain a "2" and returns the range of numbers from 0 to the input number._
   * _Example Input: "4"_
   * _Example Output: "0, Beep!, Boop!, 3, 4"_
-* _The program replaces "I'm sorry, Dave.
+* _The program replaces "I'm sorry, ...
 I'm afraid I can't do that" for all numbers that contain a "3" and returns the range of numbers from 0 to the input number._
   * _Example Input: "4"_
   * _Example Output: "0, Beep!, Boop!, I'm sorry..., 4"_
 * _The program prioritizes replacing "2" and "3" over replacing "1" if both digits are in the same number_